Tripura's noted painter passes away - The Statesman

-Renowned painter of the northeastern region, Chinmoy Roy, died in Delhi on Sunday after a prolonged illness, family sources said.
+Renowned painter of northeastern region Chinmoy Roy died in Delhi on Sunday after a prolonged illness, family sources said.

-He also conducted many solo exhibitions of his paintings earning kudos from a cross-section of people.
-Roy had also been conferred the Nandalal Basu Cultural award and the Dhiren Krishna Devbarman award, instituted by the Tripura government.
+He also conducted many solo exhibitions of his paintings earning kudos from a cross section of people.
+Roy had also been conferred the Nandalal Basu Cultural award and Dhiren Krishna Devbarman award, instituted by the Tripura government.

 The veteran artist organised exhibitions in many states of India and in Bangladesh.
 He also took part in the recent workshop and exhibition organised by the Rashtrapati Bhavan in Delhi.

 He was cremated in Delhi.
-Tripura Chief Minister Biplab Kumar Deb, former Chief Minister and CPI-M politburo member Manik Sarkar and many organisations including the CPI-M have condoled his death.
+Tripura Chief Minister Biplab Kumar Deb, former Chief Minister and CPI-M politburo member Manik Sarkar and many organisations including the CPI-M have condolved his death.